You are suffering with a chronic musculoskeletal problem and may have already sought medical help from one or more of the following professionals:

 You can have up to 3 injections for your condition in one year.
 The time between injections should be no less than 6 weeks.

-Occasionally patients experience a temporary increase in pain on the day after the injection.
+Occasionally patients experience a temporary increase in pain 24-48 hours after the injection.
+On rare occasions, the symptoms may last up to a week.
 You can take pain-relieving tablets to manage this.
 You are advised not to perform strenuous activities during the first 48 hours.

 If you have diabetes, the steroid may increase your blood sugar for 2-3 days.
 You are advised to monitor your levels closely during this time.